 If your landlord didn’t provide the details of your deposit within 30 days of the deposit transaction, you may also be entitled to compensation.

 Your landlord must have protected your deposit through one of the three government backed deposit protection schemes.
 The schemes are:

 – The Deposit Protection Service

 – The Tenancy Deposit Scheme

-If your deposit was not protected, you can fill out our form and one of our specialist solicitors will get back to you as soon as possible.
-You can also call our Tenant-Landlord team on 0161 436 0000 now for a free no-obligation consultation.
+If your deposit wasn’t protected, fill out our form and our housing law team will get back to you as soon as possible.
+You can also call our housing law team on 0161 436 0000 now for a free no-obligation consultation.